October 15-17, Newark, Ohio

 Tour: Newark & Octagon Earthworks

 Tour the UNESCO-recognized Newark & Octagon Earthworks with Brad Lepper & Jen Aultman.
-3.25 HSW Credits.
+Approved for 3.25 AIA HSW credits.
 TICKET REQUIRED.
+This tour is sponsored by OHM Advisors and the Huseman Group.

 Incentives for Successful Historic Rehabilitation Projects